DATA

 Where can I get better geographic identifiers?

 The lowest unit of geography in the microdata files is still the PUMA.
 PUMAs contain at least 100,000 people.
-Aggregate data (but not microdata) is currently available from the Census Bureau for geographic areas as small as 20,000 people.
-In 2010, the Census Bureau will release aggregate data for all units of census geography down to the block group.
-These data will represent the 2005-2009 period.
+Aggregate data (but not microdata) is currently available from the Census Bureau for geographic areas as small as block groups, but only for the entire 2005-2009 period.